 Below you fill find brief information on where earlier monies were donated.
-Each tax year, I divide the money raised between 3 and 5 small volunteer groups.
 In good years interim donations may be made in December when charities often have additional expenses.
-I generally make some repeat donations and look for 1 or 2 new groups to reflect the geography and dog type of the orders received as well as rewarding groups which have helped to publicise what I do.
+I try to reflect the geography and dog type of the orders received as well as rewarding groups which have helped to publicise what I do.

 In addition to cash donations I also provide a coat or voucher for a number of charity auctions during the year.
 Small groups run by volunteers are welcome to ask for a contribution to their auction.